 After initial success, Thomas Adams decided to expand his business.
-He established small manufacturing workplace where he employed 40 working girls and patented machine to manufacture gum.
-His business grew and soon he hit several big landmarks.
-In 1871, Adams made first flavored gum in the world called "Black Jack" that had the taste of liquorice.
-In 1888, his gum company installed first wending machine (located in New York subway station) which sold his flavored chewing gums Black Jack and Tutti-Frutti.
-During next year, Thomas Adams formed new company called "American ChicleCompany", which merged six largest American chewing gum manufacturers.
-He remained a member on its board directors until 1905 when he died.
+He established a small manufacturing workplace, employing 40 working girls and patented machines to manufacture gum.
+His business grew, and soon he hit several prominent landmarks.
+In 1871, Adams made the first flavored gum in the world called "Black Jack," which had the taste of licorice.
+In 1888, his gum company installed the first wending machine (located in a New York subway station), which sold his flavored chewing gums Black Jack and Tutti-Frutti.
+Next year, Thomas Adams formed a new company called "American Chicle Company," which merged the six largest American chewing gum manufacturers.
+He remained a member of its board of directors until 1905 when he died.